Who are the 30 people attending Prince Philip’s funeral?

 17. Vice Admiral Sir Timothy Laurence: Second husband of Princess Anne, whom he wed in 1992.
 He is expected to walk behind the duke’s coffin alongside other senior royals.

 18. Peter Phillips: Son of Princess Anne and her first husband, Mark Phillips.
 Peter has two daughters, Savannah and Isla.
-He has split from his wife, Autumn Kelly.
+He has split from his wife, Autumn Phillips.

 19. Zara Tindall: Only daughter of Princess Anne and Mark Phillips.
 She is an Olympian who married former rugby star Mike Tindall in 2011.